Foundations

 8 live teaching calls led by Ancestral Medicine Ritual Director, Shannon Willis

-12 hours of pre-recorded lessons from AM Founder, Daniel Foor
+12 hours of pre-recorded lessons from Ancestral Medicine Founder, Daniel Foor

 Lifetime access to all course materials